DAKISpro/.github/README.md

 ## 📚 Organization Wiki
 [DAKISpro/organization-wiki](https://github.com/DAKISpro/organization-wiki/wiki) – Centralized documentation for the organization.

+## 📂Important Repositories

+### DAKISpro/deploy

+The DAKISpro/deploy repository is designed to manage automation, deployment scripts, and infrastructure configuration for the organization’s applications.
+Its central role is to streamline setting up local development environments and deploying applications efficiently on servers running Docker, ensuring consistency across development and production setups.

 ## ⚙️ Org-wide GitHub Settings
 This repository manages organization-wide GitHub settings, issue templates, and workflows for consistency across projects.